 The good news is that hyperthyroidism is treatable, especially when detected early.
 Your doctor will be an excellent resource for steps you can take at home, so get in touch with them for personalized health recommendations.

-Give your naturopathic specialists at Integrative Health a call to schedule a consultation.
+Give our Naturopathic Doctors at Integrative Health a call to schedule a consultation.